-Kentucky Regulation requires districts to acknowledge high school courses taken in middle school, if the student in the high school equivalent course (determined by content, assessment expectations and rigor of coursework) attains performance levels expected of high school students in that district as determined by achieving a grade of "B" or better.
-Placement will be determined in consultation with the student, family, teachers, and principal or designee based on academic performance including course performance and assessments as well as other measures and goals.
-Exact wording is found in 704 KAR 3:305; see link: http://www.lrc.ky.gov/kar/704/003/305.htm
+Kentucky regulations require districts to acknowledge high school courses taken in middle school if the student in the high school equivalent course (determined by content, assessment expectations, and rigor of coursework) attains performance levels expected of high school students in that district as determined by achieving a grade of B or better.
+Placement will be determined in consultation with the student, family, teachers, and principal or designee based on academic performance, including course performance and assessments as well as other measures and goals.
+Exact wording is found in 704 KAR 3:305: www.lrc.ky.gov/kar/704/003/305.htm.